emdash/udashboard/README.md

     - Lots of libraries, no official way to install them.
     - Lots of build systems: choose one of a hundred, or write your own!
     - Might have in 2020 what rust has today.
   - D: I dunno, maybe.
-IMHO, D struggles to distinguish itself from C++.
-It shies away from exactly the features that make C++ interesting, without really adding anything interesting to make it seem worth it.
+IMHO, D has really struggled to distinguish itself from C++.

 # Why?
 Just...
 Why?